K1DBO/slice-master-6000/README.md

 radio layout, and operating mode.
 Having a seperate one for each or similar digimodes will minimize the amount of manual reconfiguration you'll need to do each time Slice Master launches DM780 for you.

+Inorder to run multiple instances WSJT-X, it's necessary to choose a different configuration for each instance.
+By default, each slice has it's own configuration.
+But, creating new configurations is easy enough.
+Select the <new> configuation from the drop down menu and change the name to anything you like.
+Be sure to press the enter key when you are done naming your new configuration.

 ## Sync